-It is anticipated that there is sufficient uncommitted capacity in the water treatment and sewage lagoons to provide for projected growth to 4,400 by 2025.
+It is anticipated that there is sufficient uncommitted capacity in the water treatment and sewage lagoons to provide for projected growth to 4,800.
 The Town shall monitor capacity annually and shall initiate a review of the options and costs of plant expansion five years prior to plant capacity being reached.